tblatt/baltimoregoclub.org/views/_md-open.md

-The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Third Maryland Open
+The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Fifth Maryland Open

-Memorial Day Weekend, May 28 & 29, 2016
+Memorial Day Weekend, May 26 & 27, 2018

 Prizes in all sections (Dan and Kyu)
 Open Section: Even games for Cash Prize!

-Entrance Fee: $30
+Entrance Fee: $35

 *This is an AGA rated event.
-AGA membership required and available at door for $30.
-One day fee: $10.*
+AGA membership required and available at door.
+One day memberships available.*

 FIVE ROUNDS: Three Saturday, two Sunday.
 Registration from 9 until 10:30 am.
 First round at 11 am.
 Come for one day or both!
 First round Sunday 9:30 am.

 SAME GREAT LOCATION:

     Catonsville Senior Center
     501 N. Rolling Rd.
     Catonsville, MD 21228

 Directions:

 * From Baltimore Beltway (695)